10 No-Cook Healthy College Dorm Meals

 - Whole grain or blue corn chips

-- Take 2-3 ripe avocados (gently squeeze avocado in palm and if it feels soft, it’s ripe).
+- Take 2-3 ripe avocados (gently squeeze avocado in your palm and if it feels soft, it’s ripe).
 Halve and pit them.
 Scrape avocado into a bowl.

 - Mince 1 clove of garlic and then add it to the mashed avocado.